 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
 We will collect, store, and use the following categories of personal information about you:

 - Personal contact details such as name, title, addresses, telephone numbers and personal email addresses

 - Date of birth

-- Personal circumstances such as marital status and dependants
+- Personal circumstance such as marital status and dependants

 - Next of kin

 - Bank account details, payroll records and tax status information